elbert-chan/awesome-go/README.md

 # Awesome Go

-> My handpicked collection of Go libraries, frameworks, and tools — only the coolest, most useful, and most delightful.
+> My handpicked collection of Go libraries, frameworks, and tools.
-> I include libraries I’ve actually used, love, or wish I wrote.
-Maintained and updated as I discover new gems!

 ---
 ## Table of Contents